OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

    Make sure that the ESX hosts are reachable from the OpenNebula Front-end.

-VNC range whitelisted on ESX hosts must be specified in the OpenNebula configuration located in ``/etc/one/oned.conf``.
+The VNC range whitelisted on ESX hosts must be specified in the OpenNebula configuration located in ``/etc/one/oned.conf``.
 Please change the ``VNC_PORTS`` section following way:

 .. code::